Matveibos/rails_answers_and_guides/README.md

 Be a hero!
 Write ruby code and finish the game!
 This game will help you write correct class and loop [Ruby Warrior](https://www.bloc.io/ruby-warrior#/)

+## Can't deploy your rails app on DigitalOcean!?

+No problem.
+This gay will help you!
+Best tutorial about deploy app.
+Try it [Deploy Ruby On Rails on Ubuntu 14.04](https://gorails.com/deploy/ubuntu/14.04).

 ## Tips